decentral-intelligence/dx-points-ledger/README.md

 ## Docker

-The backbone comes with its own Dockerfile and though can be conteina
+The backbone comes with its own Dockerfile.

+To build just run `npm run build:docker`

+Once build you can start a container using `npm run docker`, which runs as attached production build

+> To run as detached container use `npm run docker:d` (no console output)